 AMS sticker shock?
-It may be time to embrace change to lower the price of your new system.
+It may be time to embrace change to lower the price range of your new system.
 Here’s how.

 A new association management software (AMS) system is a major investment in your organization’s future.
 While several factors — from the number of licenses to implementation to staff training — determine the price of the system’s cost, there are strategies to keep your AMS price from escalating beyond the budget.

 True Cost of AMS Built on Salesforce

 There are several additional cost factors related to an association management system (AMS), and it’s essential to keep Salesforce association pricing in mind when choosing the best option.
 With all factors considered, the AMS software price range can vary more than you might expect.

 So, how much does membership management software cost?
 The cost of association management software depends on key factors, including how you select it, the capabilities you want from it, how you’ll implement it and who your users will be.
 The duration you’ll use the system for and how you’ll pay for it also play a role.
 Overall, you need to address some significant ongoing costs, such as implementation, maintenance and upgrades.

 The duration and requirements of implementation are critical factors in your overall AMS cost.
 First, you need to handle integration and customization requirements as part of your implementation process.
 The amount of data you need to convert to the new system will also affect your cost.

 The other part of implementation to consider is your staffing.
 Will you handle implementation in-house or need third-party services?
 The three primary team roles you need to fill are for training, project management and testing.
 Ensure you have the right professionals to take on the sizable responsibilities of handling implementation smoothly.

 If you’re looking at the cost of fundraising software and other member management solutions, ensure you know how potential systems handle upgrades.
 Will you need to pay for upgrades?
 Will it cause downtime or operational issues whenever you need an upgrade?
 Know what to expect for upgrade requirements and how much they’ll cost.